Model Context Protocol (MCP) Quick Start Guide

 async def app_lifespan(server):

-# Execute during MCP initialization
+# Executed during MCP initialization

 histories = {}